 Sometimes, you’ll be at a game or an event and want to shy away from the other parent.
 As divorced parents with teens, you may not want to stand too close or hear them shout cheers from the sidelines.
 There’s no need to pretend you respect or admire them if you don’t.
 There will be times as you re-negotiate your parenting time and activities that it doesn’t seem fair.
 And it’s not.
 Fair.

 I remember when my oldest child was tiny, just a few weeks old.
 I was nursing him in the middle of the night, delirious from lack of sleep and looking out the window.
 All of a sudden I had this flash of parenting advice.
 I saw his entire life fly before me: his first day of school, learning things in a classroom, having a playdate, being with his nanny, riding a school bus, going to the movies, playing sports, getting hurt, falling in love, making love, going to the Prom, going to college, getting a career, getting married, being a parent himself… just like that.
 All the times I would not be able to be with him.

-Often we forget in the midst of divorce that we’re not allowed to live our children’s lives.
+Often we forget in the midst of a divorce that we’re not allowed to live our children’s lives.

 When the shit hits the fan, you will want to have your teen’s other parent on speed dial.

-Because shit hits the fan sometimes and your teen’s other parent loves your child too.
+Shit hits the fan sometimes and your teen’s other parent loves your child too.

 I have been through several shitty experiences raising teens with my children’s father.
 Each one has been worse than the one before.
-Each one was scary and desperate, and serious.
+They were all scary and desperate, and serious.
 Each one involved life and death.
 Way too many of these moments for any parent to deal with.
 And the one person, the first person I call is my children’s other parent.
 I need him.
 Because my child needs their other parent more than we’ve ever needed anyone in their life.

 No one else loves your child the way the other parent loves your child.
 When they do and when they can.

 In every case.
 Even if you never live together again.
 Even if you hate one another, disrespect one another or despise each other.
 To your teenager none of that matters in their self-centered adolescent years.
 They need you to be there for them.

 And here’s the thing… you will be.

-Your children are testing and watching you to see how you’ll react, to see how much they can trust you, to figure out if you’re on their side of things or your own.
+Your children are testing and watching to see how you’ll react, to see how much they can trust you, and to figure out if you’re on their side of things or your own.
 (That sucks!)
 But it’s true and it’s always happening.